davidjbradshaw/iframe-resizer/README.md

-# Cross domain iframe resizer
+# Cross domain iFrame resizer

 This is a simple library to enable the resizing of cross domain iFrames to fit the contained content.
 It uses [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage) to pass messages between the host page and the iFrame and when available [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) to detect DOM changes, with a fall back to setInterval for IE8-10.
 The code also detects resize events and provides functions to allow the iFrame to set a custom size.